Check Engine Light Flashing But No Codes: Let’s Crack This!

 1. Check Engine Light Is Flashing Intermittently

-If your car is giving a flashing check engine light at times, the chance is that your vehicle’s computer has set the code but when the flashing check engine light went away, the code was cleared, due to which your OBD2 scan tool couldn’t detect the trouble code.
-There can also be pending trouble codes, which means that
+If your car is giving a flashing check engine light at times, the chance is that your vehicle’s computer had set the code but when the flashing check engine light went away and the code was cleared.
+Due to that, your OBD2 scan tool couldn’t detect the trouble code.

 Some old scanners can’t detect any pending trouble codes or those diagnostic trouble codes that are stored in the history.

-I found the OBD2 scan tool by BlueDriver quite functional as it reads confirmed trouble codes, history trouble codes and pending trouble codes.
+I found the OBD2 scan tool by BlueDriver quite functional as it reads confirmed trouble codes, history trouble codes, and pending trouble codes.

 History trouble code means that a vehicle experienced a serious intermittent misfire that threw a trouble code, but the misfire is not currently occurring.